the-mhdi/Ethereum-Middle-Client/README.md

 Nodes SHOULD rate limit verification requests per peer.

+  ### Validity Attack protection :
+   how can we guarantee that: 1.
+The Extension logic is exactly the same logic other nodes expect for that ExtensionID?
+2. The output and proof are produced by an approved implementation, not a malicious or buggy variant?

+   we'll be using ZK Circuit Commitment committing each ExtensionID to:
+* One specific ZK circuit definition
+* One verifying key

+This ensures all proofs are generated only with that circuit.
+Every Middle Node can deterministically verify them and that there is no ambiguity about what code was executed.
+ ##### these would be a registry contract and a registry mapping like below :
+    ExtensionID → {CircuitHash, VerifyingKeyHash, ProofType, VerifierMetadata}

+Middle nodes MUST only accept Operations referencing a known ExtensionID Middle nodes MUST Only accept proofs that declare the circuitHash and are verified against the verifying key hash Middle Nodes MUST check : proof.Metadata["CircuitHash"] == registry[proof.ExtensionID].circuitHash (before verifying)

+Extension Registry Flow :
+two parties involved : Extension dev and Registry Smart Contract

+1. Developer Prepares the Extension, the extension should be compilable to an arithmetic circuit (R1CS/QAP)
+2. serializeed the constraint system to a canonical blob.
+      * canonical blob

+3. Trusted Setup (if needed): run trusted setup to generate proving/verifying keys.

+4. Hashing

+       circuitHash = keccak256(r1cs_blob)

+       verifyingKeyHash = keccak256(serialized_verifying_key)
+5. Verifier Metadata curve info, SNARK flavor ..
+6. ExtensionID: it should be a unique string

+7. calling the registerExtension function of Registry Contract

+       function registerExtension(
+       string calldata extensionId,
+       bytes32 circuitHash,
+       bytes32 verifyingKeyHash,
+       string calldata proofType,
+       bytes calldata verifierMetadata
+       ) external;
+Registry Contract MUST store a mapping of ExtensionID to ExtensionMetadata

+      mapping(string => ExtensionMetadata)
+Extension Metadata struct COULD be :

+       ExtensionMetadata {
+       bytes32 circuitHash;
+       bytes32 verifyingKeyHash;
+       string proofType;
+       bytes verifierMetadata;
+     }

+******* After this point *********
+Any node or user can query the registry on-chain to get the canonical circuit commitment and verifying key commitment for any ExtensionID.

+### Middle Node Adding an Extension (Middle Node Onboarding)
+  Imagine you are operating a Middle Node and want to add a new Extension to your already working set of Extensions (Fig. 1)
+ 1. query the on-chain registry -> GET ExtensionMetadata(extensionID)
+ 2. ...

 (work in process) : 1.
 Define gossip strategies for distributing verification requests 2. build reputation scoring algorithms.

 ## Reputation System :